 Let’s face it.
 What’s a competitor without great legs and beautiful calf development?
 While a great pair of sexy legs will really put the eyes on you, keep in mind that your calves are also a part of your overall package.
 So, let’s talk about calves, training, their development, and growth.

-All too often I seen women, as well as men, put a lot into their leg training, but leave quality calf training to the wayside.
-To really make your legs and calves pop out on stage in those figure shoes, training your calves properly will give you the unfair advantage when you compete.
+All too often I seen men and women put a lot into their leg training, but leave quality calf training to the wayside.
+To really make your legs and calves pop out on stage in those figure heels, training your calves properly will give you the unfair advantage and give you beautiful calf development.

 Just as with any body part, training calves to bring them to their full potential takes hard and dedicated work from your mind as well as your physical body.

 Through it all I’ve uncovered some secrets to getting stubborn calves to grow so they balance out with your overall leg development.
 So, before you throw in the towel and stop putting 100% into your calf training just hear me out and give these tips, secrets, and tactics an honest whirl for 6-8 weeks.
-I guarantee you that you will make remarkable calf improvement.
+I guarantee you that you will have some beautiful calf development.

-Here Is What Your Trainer May NOT Be Telling You (Don’t Skip!)
+What Your Trainer May NOT Be Telling You about Calf Development

 You know, it’s not uncommon to see someone who doesn’t train calves much or at all, yet they have balanced and beautiful calves.
 That’s partly because calves are genetic.